JuanModzelewski/Calorie-tracker/README.md

         4. The user will choose their meal schedule (breakfast, lunch, supper, and snack) if they choose to add an item.
         5. The user will enter the item's needed serving size.
         6. The entry will be added to the tracker and the user will return to the Calorie Tracker

+6. Remove Food Item From Tracker
+    - Allows user to remove any currently tracked items, the removed items will be taken off Google Sheets.
+    - The Following steps are taken to remove an item from the tracker:
+        1. Select a number from the Item No. Colum corresponding to the entry that is to be removed.
+        2. The loading animation will appear and the Remove Food Item page reloaded with the selected item no longer being tracked.

 <br>
 <br>